mickednk/Saplo.NET/README.md

 	// After a collection is successfully created, it is populated with an ID int collectionId = myCollection.CollectionID;

-	//// Create a manager to handle Text
-	//SaploTextManager textMgr = new SaploTextManager(client);

 	// Create and save new Text
 	Text myText = client.Texts.Create(collectionId, "Body of My Text, but more meaningful");